 What "Better Than Jira" Actually Means

 If you want all three, you are looking for an opinionated tool.
-If you want the speed and the UX but you also need very specific process customization, the right alternative looks different.
+If you want the speed and the UX but also need very specific process customization, the right alternative looks different.
 Knowing which bucket you are in is the difference between a clean switch and a year-long evaluation.

 Linear

-Where Linear falls short is customization.
-Custom fields are intentionally limited.
-Workflow rules are not as expressive as Jira's automation engine.
-Permissions are simpler, which is a feature for most teams and a blocker for a few.
 If you have a real reason to need granular permissions, conditional workflow transitions, or compliance-grade audit logs, Linear is probably not the right pick yet.
 For a deeper side-by-side, the Linear vs Jira comparison covers the tradeoffs in more detail.

 Shortcut

-Shortcut, formerly Clubhouse, sits in between Linear and Jira on the philosophy axis.
-It has more flexibility than Linear, with custom fields, custom workflows, and a more configurable layout, but it ships with sensible defaults so most teams can start working without a long setup.
+Shortcut, formerly Clubhouse, sits between Linear and Jira on the philosophy axis.
+It has more flexibility than Linear, with custom fields, custom workflows, and a more configurable layout, but it ships with sensible defaults so most teams start working without a long setup.
 It has been a quiet favorite of mid-market product teams for years.

 Where Shortcut shines is for teams that want a little more room to shape their process without taking on Jira's admin tax.
-The Stories, Epics, and Iterations model maps cleanly to most agile workflows.
-The reporting layer is more capable than Linear's, especially for teams that care about velocity tracking and burndown.
+The Stories, Epics, and Iterations model maps cleanly to most agile workflows, and the reporting layer is more capable than Linear's for velocity tracking and burndown.
+Where it falls short is brand momentum and speed.
+Linear has captured the modern-tracker mindshare, most engineering candidates expect to see Linear in the stack, and Shortcut lacks Linear's local-first speed, which is noticeable side by side.

 ClickUp and Asana

-The honest read is that ClickUp and Asana are good answers when "we need to leave Jira" is really "we need one tool for the whole company."
-They are weaker answers when the engineering team is the one that wants a better tracker.
+Where they shine is breadth.
+One tool covers the whole company.
+Stakeholders in other functions get visibility, and engineering does not live in a separate world.
+Where they fall short is engineering depth.
+Neither was designed primarily for software bug tracking, and it shows when a team needs the kind of workflow Linear, Shortcut, or Jira handle natively.
+The honest read is that they are good answers when "we need to leave Jira" really means "we need one tool for the whole company," and weaker answers when the engineering team is the one that wants a better tracker.

 GitHub Projects

-Where it shines is zero-context-switching.
-Issues, PRs, code review, and project planning all live in one tab.
-There is no second tool to keep in sync.
-The recent versions have added decent custom fields and automation, and for small engineering teams without a separate product or support function, that is often all you need.
+Where it shines is zero context-switching.
+Issues, PRs, code review, and project planning all live in one tab, with no second tool to keep in sync.
+Recent versions added decent custom fields and automation, and for small engineering teams without a separate product or support function, that is often all you need.
+Where it falls short is anything beyond engineering: no support for non-developer stakeholders, no native CRM or support integration, and a thin reporting layer.
+If product, design, support, or operations need to live in the same tool, GitHub Projects is not the answer.
+If they do not, it is hard to beat.

 Plane and Other Open Source Options

 Where these shine is data ownership and cost.
-You run them on your own infrastructure.
-There is no per-seat fee, no vendor lock-in, and no risk of the product being acquired and changed in a direction you do not like.
-For teams in regulated industries or in cost-sensitive setups, that combination is valuable.
+You run them on your own infrastructure, with no per-seat fee, no vendor lock-in, and no risk of the product being acquired and changed in a direction you dislike.
+Where they fall short is everything that comes free with a hosted SaaS tool.
+Uptime, backups, upgrades, integrations, and security patches are all your problem.
+Plane is worth a serious look if you specifically want self-hosted, and not worth the operational cost if you do not.

 How to Pick the Right Alternative

 The decision usually comes down to a few questions about your team and your constraints.
-The honest version of the picker looks like this.

-• Pick GitHub Projects if your work already lives in GitHub, you do not need cross-functional features, and you want zero context-switching.
+Your work already lives in GitHub, you do not need cross-functional features, and you want zero context-switching.

 The Hidden Cost: Customer Support Handoff